Important public announcement

 - as notifications in the Sveriges Radio app, SR Play

-- via outdoor warning signal
+- via outdoor warning signals

 Information about IPAs is primarily broadcast in Swedish.
 This means that information in English will initially be limited.
 Use translation tools to keep updated on information and directions from authorities.